Conventional Loan After Chapter 7 Bankruptcy

 | USDA | 3 years | Varies | 0% | Yes (annual/upfront fees) | 100% financing in rural areas |

-- Conventional loans offer the best rates but have the longest waiting period
+Key considerations: Conventional loans offer the best rates but have the longest waiting period.
+Government-backed loans get you into a home faster but may come with extra costs.

 Making a Timeline for Purchasing a Home After Bankruptcy